wso2/product-microgateway/README.md

  1. Create a microgateway project for a single API
  1. Create a microgateway project for a group of APIs

 The first step of setting up a microgateway project includes connecting to the API Publisher (Management Layer) and downloading the relevant API artifacts (JSON representation of the APIs).
 Once this step is completed it will convert the JSON representation of the APIs to Ballarina source code.
-The annotations that go into these source files (k8s, docker annotations, etc) are governed by a config file which the toolkit can see.
+The annotations that go into these source files (k8s, docker annotations, etc) are governed by a config file which the microgateway can see.
 These generated files can optionally be managed via source management repositories (Git).

 What gets downloaded/pulled?
 * The JSON representation of the API files